VBA-tools/VBA-Web/rfcs/0002-feature-flags.md

 ''
 #Const EnableFeatureB = False

-' -> Use feature flags in compiler directives
+' -> Use feature flags with compiler directives
-#If EnableA Then
+#If EnableFeatureA Then
 Public Sub DoA()

 End Sub